-The group of UV QSOs at $z\sim2$ may probe a particularly relevant phase of galaxy formation, tighly connected with the formation of the massive central black hole.
-In current QSO/Spheroid coevolution models (e.g. Granato et al 2004) the power of the central QSO rises almost exponentially and quickly stops the star formation process.
-During the previous phase it is strongly dust enshrouded and not visible except in X rays.
-A phase of decreasing (but still significant) extinction follows, and finally a shining phase until the fuel is consumed.
-A quick transition is expected between dust-extinguished and not extinguished phases for QSOs at high z.
-The relative percentage of UV-blue QSOs could be a measure of the relative lifetimes of that phase.
-As explained in section 4.2, within our sample of matched GALEX-SDSS sources, the number of spectroscopically confirmed QSOs with FUV-NUV<0.1 is about 5% of those with redder FUV-NUV in the redshift range around 2.
+not extinguished phases for QSOs at high z.
+The relative percentage of UV-blue OSOs could be a measure of the relative lifetimes of that phase.
+As explained in Section 4.2, within our sample of matched GALEX-SDSS sources, the number of spectroscopically confirmed QSOs with FUV-NUV <0.1 is about 5% of those with redder FUV-NUV in the redshift range around 2.
 However, this number may be highly biased because the availability of SDSS spectra is serendipitous from the point of view of our selection.
 The fraction of sources with available spectra is not uniform across the range of optical and UV colors, and redshift, of our photometric candidate sample.
-Spectroscopic selection especially favours the brightest samples, while Bianchi et al. (2007, 2008) show for example a steep increase of UV-blue extragalactic object candidates at faint magnitudes.
+Spectroscopic selection especially favors the brightest samples, while Bianchi et al. (2007, 2008) show for example a steep increase of UV-blue extragalactic object candidates at faint magnitudes.
 Some UV-to-optical color ranges are also contaminated by stellar objects and the purity of photometric candidate samples varies greatly according to the colors regime and parameters.
 The aim of this work was to point out that a non-negligible sample of UV-blue QSOs exist, and explore their nature.
 Statistical considerations will be addressed using a larger sample.

 Another possible bias may arise from variability, which is frequently observed in QSOs.
-Serendipitous repeated UV observations for our sample show variations by $>3\sigma$ in some objects, and in many cases the FUV-NUV in repeated measurements is redder than in our selected data-set, making some of these objects UV-normal or close to normal in some of the measurements, and extremely blue in others.
+Serendipitous repeated UV observations for our sample show variations by $>3\sigma$ in some objects, and in many cases the FUV-NUV in repeated measurements is redder than in our selected data set, making some of these objects UV-normal or close to normal in some of the measurements, and extremely blue in others.
 We have tried to exclude as thoroughly as possible imaging or pipeline artifacts, using the flags provided by the pipeline and identifying several additional unreliable measurements by individual analysis.
-However, we should keep in mind that pipeline photometry of large datasets has statistical value, and in particular the combination of GALEX and SDSS source catalogs over a large area of the sky proved invaluable to characterize elusive classes of objects (Bianchi et al. 2007), but it should not be overinterpreted for individual objects.
-For both the low-redshift QSOs where $Ly\alpha$ may be stronger (possibly up to 3×) than in typical QSO templates, and the high-redshift QSOs where deep Lyman valley absorption may occur, UV spectroscopy is needed for a conclusive explanation of the FUV-NUV color, and to assess whether these are similar to some known objects.
+However, we should keep in mind that pipeline photometry of large data sets has statistical value, and in particular the combination of GALEX and SDSS source catalogs over a large area of the sky proved invaluable to characterize elusive classes of objects (Bianchi et al. 2007), but it should not be overinterpreted for individual objects.

+For both the low-redshift QSOs where $Ly\alpha$ may be stronger (possibly up to three times) than in typical QSO templates, and the high-redshift QSOs where deep Lyman valley absorption may occur, UV spectroscopy is needed for a conclusive explanation of the FUV-NUV color, and to assess whether these are similar to some known objects.
 Our analysis showed that the GALEX photometry provides a unique sieve to select these UV-blue QSOs, whose optical properties are not unusual.
-The analysis of this limited spectroscopic sample, and its average photometric properties, also provides useful information to separate these QSOs from stellar binaries with a hot WD in our larger samples of photometric candidates (e.g. Bianchi et al. 2007, 2008), as shown in Figs 1 and 2.
-The contamination of these objects in stellar samples may be very significant at faint magnitudes, because the density of Milky Way hot WDs, extracted from GALEX catalogs, at MIS depth (UV mag ~ 22.7 ABmag) is much lower than that of QSOs (Bianchi e al. 2007, 2008).
+The analysis of this limited spectroscopic sample, and its average photometric properties, also provides useful information to separate these QSOs from stellar binaries with a hot WD in our larger samples of photometric candidates (e.g., Bianchi et al. 2007, 2008), as shown in Figures 1 and 2.
+The contamination of these objects in stellar samples may be very significant at faint magnitudes, because the density of MW hot WDs, extracted from GALEX catalogs, at MIS depth (UV mag $\sim$ 22.7 AB mag) is much lower than that of QSOs (Bianchi et al. 2007, 2008).